Physical therapy: Canada

 Physiotherapy programs are offered at fifteen universities, often through the university's respective college of medicine.
 Each of Canada's physical therapy schools has transitioned from three-year Bachelor of Science in Physical Therapy (BScPT) programs that required two years of prerequisite university courses (a five-year bachelor's degree) to two-year Master's of Physical Therapy (MPT) programs that require prerequisite bachelor's degrees.
 The last Canadian university to follow suit was the University of Manitoba, which transitioned to the MPT program in 2012, making the MPT credential the new standard entry to practice across Canada.
 Existing practitioners with BScPT credentials are not required to upgrade their qualifications.

 In the province of Quebec, prospective physiotherapists are required to have completed a college diploma in either health sciences, which lasts on average two years, or physical rehabilitation technology, which lasts at least three years, to apply to a physiotherapy program or program in university.
 Following admission, physical therapy students work on a bachelor of science with a major in physical therapy and rehabilitation.
-The B.Sc. usually requires three years to complete.
+The BSc usually requires three years to complete.
 Students must then enter graduate school to complete a master's degree in physical therapy, which normally requires one and a half to two years of study.
-Graduates who obtain their M.Sc. must successfully pass the membership examination to become members of the Ordre Professionnel de la physiothérapie du Québec (PPQ).
+Graduates who obtain their MSc must successfully pass the membership examinationto become members of the Ordre Professionnel de la physiothérapie du Québec (OPPQ).
 Physiotherapists can pursue their education in such specialized fields as rehabilitation sciences, sports medicine, kinesiology, and physiology.

-Quebec classifies physical rehabilitation therapists as health care professionals who are required to complete a four-year college diploma program in physical rehabilitation therapy and be members of the Ordre Professionnel de la physiothérapie du Québec (OPPQ) to practice legally in the country according to specialist De Van Gerard.
+Quebec classifies physical rehabilitation therapists as health care professionals who are required to complete a four-year college diploma program in physical rehabilitation therapy and be members of the Ordre Professionnel de la physiothérapie du Québec (OPPQ) to practice legally in the country.

 Most physical rehabilitation therapists complete their college diploma at Collège Montmorency, Dawson College, or Cégep Marie-Victorin, all situated in and around the Montreal area.